CrunchyStudios/crunchy-tunes/CONTRIBUTING.md

 ### Make a pull request

-Before you make your first pull request on this feature branch, follow the instructions [here](https://ariejan.net/2011/07/05/git-squash-your-latests-commits-into-one/) to squash your commits into a single informative commit.
+Before you make your first pull request on this feature branch, squash your commits into concise informative commits which follow the guidelines described above (should usually just result in one commit).
 ONLY DO THIS IF YOU HAVE NOT YET SUBMITTED A PULL REQUEST.

 Push the changes on your local feature branch to a new branch on your fork:
 `git push -u origin <feature_branch_name>`

 Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
 Also, if part of the original contributing team, include which waffle.io task this pull request maps to (e.g. Closes #2 -  Completes contributing.md).
 The clearer your pull request is the faster you can get your changes incorporated into this repo.
+All pull requests by the contributing team should have an issue associated with them.

+Fill out the [template][#Template] and attach to the issue associated with your pull request.

 At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
 Alternatively,